-Remove the screws at the back of the desktop that secures the top cover.

-Hold on the upper brim of the front covers, and pull it toward the back about 2 centimeters away.

-Pick up the top cover upward and remove it completely.

-Touch the bare metal frame of your computer unit to dissipate the static electricity from your body.
-Do not touch any component with a voltage warning label.

-Disconnect the system unit power cord.
+- □ Remove the 2 screws at the top cover at the back of the system unit. - ☐ Hold both sides of the system unit cover and push it forward about 25 mm - □ Lift the top cover up to remove it completely. - ☐ Touch the bare metal frame of your system unit to dissipate the static electricity from your body.
+Do not touch any component with a voltage warning label. - □ Disconnect the system unit power cord.

-Front Bezel

-To remove the front bezel, you must remove the top cover first.

-Remove the two screws from the bottom of the cover

-Uncouple the three undercuts with the system unit

-Pull the front panel from the system unit